 2. Alfred Hitchcock

 Film writers frequently look back and reassess the careers of directors long judged to be geniuses, a healthy exercise.
 Re-evaluations made with the benefit of hindsight can be insightful.
 Was Citizen Kane, for instance, mostly just Orson Welles showing off?
 Probably.
 Did John Ford make the same movie over and over again?
 Not really.
 Too many reassessments are just writers slamming popular filmmakers because they’re so popular, i.e. Martin Scorsese or Steven Spielberg.
-And then there’s the case of Hitchcock.
-The brilliance of his 1960 picture Psycho must be acknowledged, and probably always will be.
+And then there’s the case of Hitchcock (who was British by birth, but became an American citizen in the mid-1950s).
+The brilliance of Hitchcock’s 1960 picture Psycho must be acknowledged, and probably always will be.
 Movies such as Vertigo, Rear Window and North by Northwest are routinely championed by cinephiles who haven’t watched them in decades.
 Watch them today, and you’ll find they don’t hold up terribly well.
 Beyond those four titles, much of the rest of Hitchcock’s movies — more than 50 from the silent era to the early 1970s — feel like hack work, especially now.
 Take, for instance, The Birds (1963), which remains entertaining and not a little scary.
 The plot is hackneyed, the characters one-dimensional, and the resulting film is fairly ridiculous.
 The biggest problem with Hitchcock’s pictures today — and this is hardly his fault, really — is that they’re thrillers, and countless filmmakers since Hitchcock have gotten infinitely better at making successful movies in this genre.
 His talents, quite simply, have been usurped.

 1. Tim Burton